-Implementing successful online discussion forums relies on knowing when and where they are appropriate.
+Implementing successful collaboration or social tools relies on knowing when and where they are appropriate.

 If they are to prosper, there needs to be a clear purpose and reason for staff to use them.
 There must also be an existing community that the forum targets or supports.

-Before establishing new discussion forums, the intranet team should evaluate the requests against these two critical success factors.
+Before establishing new tools, the digital workplace team should evaluate the requests against these two critical success factors.

-This will allow the effort required to establish and manage forums to be best targeted at those areas where they are likely to be successful and effective.
+This will allow the effort required to establish and manage the tools to be best targeted at those areas where they are likely to be successful and effective.